SOS orbits QuickBooks. LineNow orbits your POS.

 Where LineNow fits

 LineNow comes at procurement from the consumption side, not the QBO side.
-You connect a POS first (Shopify, Square, Toast, Faire, Clover) so the system has real-time daily sales.
-Then it computes what to order — using statistical methods that handle intermittent and erratic demand correctly — and sends POs through whichever channel each supplier prefers.
+You connect a POS or sales channel first (Shopify, Square, Toast, Faire, Clover) so the system has actual sales and usage signals.
+Then it computes what to order — using statistical methods that handle intermittent and erratic demand correctly — and sends POs through supported supplier channels.

 - Closed-loop control with no manual reconciliation between events.